North London Collegiate School Dubai, Mohammed Bin Rashid Al Maktoum City

 NLCS Dubai facilities are promised to be Premium Plus and compete with the best in Dubai.

-The school will have 13 Science labs, specialist IT-based learning and research hubs, dedicated art studios, music studios, design and robotics labs, state-of-the-art Performing Arts Centre (doubling as a fully professional theatre and music performance hall – in the UK offering more than 40 performances each year), landmark Senior library modelled on the UK and operating as the heart of the school with the capacity to hold over 20,00 volumes, dining hall – and extended sporting facilities including six tennis courts, cricket/rugby pitches, basketball court, 8 lane indoor swimming pool and trainer pool.
+The school, which operates over 38,000 squares metres, will have 13 Science labs, specialist IT-based learning and research hubs, dedicated art studios, music studios, design and robotics labs, state-of-the-art Performing Arts Centre (doubling as a fully professional theatre and music performance hall – in the UK offering more than 40 performances each year), landmark Senior library modelled on the UK and operating as the heart of the school with the capacity to hold over 20,00 volumes, dining hall – and extended sporting facilities including six tennis courts, cricket/rugby pitches, basketball court, 8 lane indoor swimming pool and trainer pool.

 ECAs will include shooting, equestrian, water sports and falconry.
 The aim is to match the breadth of UK provision eventually with 40 options ranging from weekly book groups, a Debating Society, ‘Young Historians’, a ‘Human Rights Society’ and ‘Model United Nations’.
 In the UK School, weekly meetings and events are led by the Sixth Form – to replicate this will clearly take time as the school phases in Sixth Form provision.